What is Performance Management?

 Most often the experience of performance management is not an amazing one; when someone else manages others or is being managed by another person; it is stressful and lengthy.

 Performance Management has both positive and negative aspects and bad performance management affects both the employees and the managers.
-Likewise, the proper performance management is always pleasing to both the employees and the manager; the performance management system is created for appraising the competence, output and contribution of all the workers.
+Likewise, the proper performance management is always pleasing to both the employees and the manager; the performance management system is created for appraising the competence, output, and contribution of all the workers.

 In this way, the managers can control the functioning of their companies and guide the employees to work in accordance with the demands and requirements of the companies.
-It helps to decide and produce a definite number of goods per unit of time, which will be most favourable to the business and growth of the company.
+It helps to decide and produce a definite number of goods per unit of time, which will be most favorable to the business and growth of the company.

 Most of the professionals and experts in the industry misinterpret performance management as some kind of appraisal system or performance appraisal program.
 It is not any kind of system which helps in measuring the performance of the employee rather is a process of providing the employee’s required resources so that they can perform better at work.